 Planner addicts and Bullet Journal ("BuJo") addicts - this is YOUR Sabbat!!
 Plan your trip to Kikki K!
 And visit your favourite scrapbooking store or stationery supplier on Etsy to stock up on washi tape, pens, and gorgeous stickers!
 It's time for planners, trackers, timelines, charts, and editorial calendars!

 At Imbolc, we're encouraged to get organised and carefully plan for the year ahead.
 This can be a fun and creative process!
-(If you're curious to learn more about Bullet Journalling, click this link to YouTube for a Witch Riff on Bullet Journalling by Molly Roberts.)
+(If you're curious to learn more about Bullet Journalling, there are oodles of videos on YouTube.)

 It's time to spring clean our homes and lives.
 It's time to take stock of what we'll need for the year ahead.
 It's time to write our SMART goals (ie: Specific, Measurable, Achievable, Realistic, Timely); to create our trackers (like this BuJo Book Tracker on the right); to set our timelines; and to set up accounts with organisation apps, like Trello or ToDoist.

 As Warren Buffett once said, "An idiot with a plan can beat a genius without a plan."

 So, let's plan!
 (For those of us who are interested in numerology, can you hear 4's presence??)

 This is the time of the year when I swear I can hear Jack Canfield's voice in my ear, urging me forward.
 In particular, I remember his advice to get all our ducks in a row before attempting a new project.
 "You want to save the world, but you can't find a pen to take a few notes???"
 Good point, Jack.